 Loan Delivery Job Aids and User Guide.

 The lender must provide information about certain borrower and property characteristics as part of the loan delivery data.
-Although lenders are strongly encouraged to provide all data at the time of initial loan delivery, missing or corrected data must be provided by the lender as soon as possible after initial delivery using Fannie Mae's Additional Data Elements (ADE) application.
+Although lenders must provide all data at the time of initial loan delivery, corrected data must be provided by the lender as soon as possible after initial delivery using Fannie Mae's Additional Data Elements (ADE) application.

 Lenders must include specific special feature code(s) (investor feature identifier) as part of the delivery data when delivering certain mortgage loans.
 For a list of special feature codes, see Special Feature Codes.
 If a lender fails to identify or incorrectly identifies on a consistent basis any applicable special feature code(s) when it submits loans requiring these codes in fulfillment of a whole loan commitment or for inclusion in an MBS pool, Fannie Mae may impose a compensatory fee.
 The amount of the fee will be based on: